Schramm-Loewner evolution in 2d rigidity percolation

 where $L_y=L_2 \sqrt{3}/2$ is the width of the strip.

-In the following sections we: i) establish that the complete perimeters of the spanning rigid clusters are SLE$_\kappa$ by showing that the statistics of their driving functions is compatible with a Brownian motion, and ii) estimate the value of the diffusivity $\kappa$ from the curves' fractal dimension, winding angle and left-passage probability.
+In the following sections we: i) establish that the complete perimeters of the spanning rigid clusters are SLE$_\kappa$ by showing that the statistics of their driving functions is compatible with a Brownian motion, and ii) obtain independent numerical estimates of the value of the diffusivity $\kappa$ from the measurement of universal properties of the curves: their fractal dimension, winding angle and left-passage probability.
 The results are summarised in table \ref{tab:kappas}.\\